 When an MCPTT client needs to be removed from the MCPTT session (e.g. user no longer meeting the criteria), the controlling MCPTT function shall follow the procedures in clause 6.3.3.1.5.

+After successful in removing the MCPTT client from the MCPTT session, the controlling MCPTT function may generate a notification to the MCPTT clients, which have subscribed to the conference event package that an MCPTT user has been removed from the MCPTT session, as specified in clause 6.3.3.4 and send the SIP NOTIFY request to the MCPTT client according to 3GPP TS 24.229 [4].